adarshjha12/adarshjha12/README.md

 ### What is IGotMessage?

-IGotMessage is a full-stack, cross-platform social media application built under my startup DevFoxLite, where I am the Founder, CEO & Lead Developer 😎.
+IGotMessage is a full-stack, cross-platform social media application built under my startup Bluearray, where I am the Founder, CEO & Lead Developer 😎.

 I'm building this app from scratch, focusing on real-world scalability, performance, and modern social features such as: